 No matter how winding and cold the trail, detective Randy Hansen pursued justice for Aaroné Thompson.

-This article was a finalist for a 2011 City and Regional Magazine Association award in the feature writing category.
+This article won a 2011 Top of the Rockies Excellence in Journalism Award, and was a finalist for a 2011 City and Regional Magazine Association award in the feature writing category.

 It hasn't snowed in days, but the chill and wind remain.
 Randy Hansen is in no hurry to leave the warmth of his car, but he feels compelled.
 He scans the desolate expanse outside his car window: a seemingly endless open field of frosted grass.
 Twenty minutes, he tells himself, it's worth being out in the cold for 20 minutes to be able to cross this one off the list.
 The detective shoulders open the door, pulls a black wool cap tight onto his bald head, and walks into the field, his winter overcoat flapping in the wind.
 A former college football player, Hansen is tall and still possesses the kind of trim, sculpted physique that many men in their 40s have let slip away.
 Hansen typically exudes a formidable presence, but now, in this field in nowhere Aurora, he looks anything but.